 Crime in Iran

-The crime rate in Iran is relatively low.
-Despite this, foreigners are often the targets of non-violent petty crime in Iran.
-For example, men on motorcycles or in cars are known to snatch bags from individuals on the street or through open car windows.
+While the crime rate in Iran is relatively low, it has increased in recent years.
+Foreigners are often the targets of non-violent petty crime.
+Men on motorcycles or in cars are known to snatch bags from individuals on the street or through open car windows.
 Expats are advised to take sensible precautions to protect themselves against such street crime.
 They should avoid carrying large amounts of cash and keep their passports safe at all times.
-Furthermore, it is advisable to pre-book taxis rather than hailing one on the street.
+It is also advisable to pre-book taxis rather than hailing one on the street.

 Road safety in Iran